wellflat/imageprocessing-labs/README.md

 ## description

-Image processing and Machine learning in JavaScript and TypeScript
+Image processing and Machine learning in JavaScript

 ## note